Resident Base Hunting

 What is the minimum age to hunt in Michigan?

 Children under 10 can hunt small game with a licensed adult mentor at no cost.
-Youth 10-16 need a discounted base license ($7.50).
+Youth 10-16 need a discounted base license.
 No minimum age for mentored hunting.

 Can I buy a Michigan hunting license online?

 Yes, through the DNR e-License system at mdnr-elicense.michigan.gov.
-Also available at Walmart, Meijer, and local retailers statewide.
-Digital licenses are accepted in the field.
+You can buy the base license online and then add deer, turkey, waterfowl, or pheasant privileges in the same account.
+Michigan also sells licenses at Walmart, Meijer, and local retailers statewide, and digital licenses are accepted in the field through the DNR app.